trackd/FileWatchRest/README.md

   machine-specific encryption when saved.
 Plain text tokens are automatically encrypted on first
   save.
 - `PostFileContents`: If true, reads and includes file contents in the POST
+- `ExecutionTimeoutMilliseconds`: Optional per-action timeout in milliseconds.
+When set, the action's process will be terminated if it runs longer than this duration.
+Default: 60000 (60s).
+- `IgnoreOutput`: Optional boolean.
+When true the action will not capture or log stdout/stderr (they are not redirected).
+Use this to avoid buffering or logging large outputs.
+Default: false.
 - `MoveProcessedFiles`: If true, moves files to processed folder after successful POST
 - `ProcessedFolder`: Name of subfolder to move processed files to (default: "processed").
 Files in this folder are automatically excluded from monitoring to prevent infinite loops.